 If you need Social Security income, whether for yourself or your family, it’s important to consider how it could affect your estate plan.

 For example, the assets you have in your estate could impact your eligibility for certain benefits.
 In particular, SSI is only available if your countable assets are worth less than a certain amount.
 If the accounts and assets in your estate are worth more than $2,000, you won’t qualify.
 As such, it may be worth setting up a trust in order to reduce the value of your estate.

 Consider a Special Needs Trust

 If you specifically need SSI to supplement your income, or if one of your beneficiaries relies on SSI benefits, forming a special needs trust may be the right course to take.
 These trusts are specifically designed to help you qualify for SSI benefits, but only if they’re structured correctly.
-An estate planning attorney is therefore vital to helping you qualify for benefits in this case.
+An estate planning attorney is therefore vital to help you qualify for benefits in this case.

 Designate a Representative Payee

 Power of attorney is an important component of any estate plan.
 However, the Social Security Administration doesn’t recognize power of attorney.
 Because of this, you’ll need to contact the SSA and designate a representative payee to handle your funds on your behalf in the event that you become incapacitated.

 In addition to the financial aspects of social security, you’ll need to make sure your executor knows their administrative duties regarding SS income.
 Upon your passing away, they need to notify the SSA and repay any overpayment of benefits that might occur.